Tragedy In Gaza Necessitates Urgent Humanitarian Cease-Fire: UN Chief

 “I am deeply troubled by the rise in antisemitism and anti-Muslim bigotry.
 Jewish and Muslim communities in many parts of the world are on high alert, fearing for their personal safety and security.
 Emotions are at a fever pitch.
 Tensions are running high,” he added.

-He called on UN member states to act now, to find a way out of this brutal, awful, agonising dead end of destruction – to help end the pain and suffering; to help heal the broken; and to help pave the way to peace, to a two-state solution with Israelis and Palestinians living in peace and security.– NNN-XINHUA
+He called on UN member states to act now to find a way out of this brutal, awful, agonizing dead end of destruction – to help end the pain and suffering; to help heal the broken; and to help pave the way to peace, to a two-state solution with Israelis and Palestinians living in peace and security. ■

 Legal Disclaimer: